-6 https://www.transportation.gov/grants/dot-navigator/understanding-non-federal-match-requirements

-7 https://www.transit.dot.gov/regulations-and-guidance/transportation-planning/transportation-improvement-program-tip

-8 https://www.transit.dot.gov/regulations-and-guidance/transportation-planning/statewide-transportation-improvement-program-stip

-9 https://www.transportation.gov/grants/dot-navigator/what-is-a-benefit-cost-analysis

-10 https://www.transportation.gov/grants/dot-navigator/transportation-contacts-near-you

-11 https://www.transportation.gov/grants/dot-navigator/federal-funding-right-fit-my-organization activities.
-Lobbying is not an allowable cost, nor can DOT funds typically be used as a non-Federal match for other programs.
+- If you receive funding, be familiar with the Federal 2 CFR 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements that govern all DOT awards.
+This includes specifics for reporting, tracking, and monitoring financial systems and grant activities that differ from state or local requirements. - Be prepared for additional requirements.
+DOT grants are generally reimbursable funding, so plan and budget accordingly.
+Each program may have additional restrictions on eligible and allowable costs and activities.
+Lobbying is not an allowable cost, nor can DOT funds typically be used as a non-Federal match for other programs. - Involve small and disadvantaged business enterprises in projects and applications.

-12 https://www.transportation.gov/grants/dot-navigator/how-navigate-grantsgov-submit-applications

-13 https://www.ecfr.gov/current/title-2/subtitle-A/chapter-II/part-200

-- o Involve small and disadvantaged business enterprises 14 in projects and applications.
 Are there opportunities to strengthen the participation of these types of firms in your grant application to help build community wealth?
 Are you familiar with your state's DBE resources?
-15 Do these types of businesses need additional support within your community to have the capacity necessary to administer or receive federal funding, i.e., they are also subject to 2 CFR 200? - 6.
-Know your Justice 40 designated Census Tracts as many discretionary grant programs give additional consideration to projects that benefit J40 census tracts.
-Find out which areas in your community qualify as J40 census tracts according to federal disadvantaged community tools, and which of the 39 DOT J40 covered programs may be especially beneficial to your community.

-7. Prepare Your Capital Project's Benefit Cost Analysis (BCA)

-The DOT Navigator provides guidance on how to conduct BCAs 19, and a list of the DOT capital grant programs for which they are required.
+Do these types of businesses need additional support within your community to have the capacity necessary to administer or receive Federal funding, i.e., they are also subject to 2 CFR 200? - 6.
+Know your Justice40 designated Census Tracts, as many discretionary grant programs give additional consideration to projects that benefit J40 census tracts.
+Find out which areas in your community qualify as J40 census tracts according to Federal disadvantaged community tools, and which of the 39 DOT J40-covered programs may be especially beneficial to your community. - 7.
+Prepare Your Capital Project's Benefit-Cost Analysis (BCA). - The DOT Navigator provides guidance on how to conduct BCAs, and a list of the DOT capital grant programs for which they are required.
 The BCA is a systematic process for identifying, quantifying, and comparing expected benefits and costs of a capital investment.
-Are there BCAs you should be funding and executing in 2023 to prepare a construction project for a 2024 application?

-8. Budget for Meaningful Public Involvement20

-ODT is looking for grant proposals informed by meaningful public involvement, in addition to a commitment to meaningful public involvement in the project delivery phase.
+Are there BCAs you should be funding and executing in 2023 to prepare a construction project for a 2024 application? - 8.
+Budget for Meaningful Public Involvement. - DOT is looking for grant proposals informed by meaningful public involvement, in addition to a commitment to meaningful public involvement in the project delivery phase.
 DOT grant funds can be used to support a range of public involvement activities to ensure that the community is fully represented in the planning and project delivery process.
-DOT created this FAQ21 to provide more information about eligible and allowable activities that can be worked into grant applications.
+DOT created this FAQ to provide more information about eligible and allowable activities that can be worked into grant applications.

-9. Build a Strong Workforce Development and Labor Plan
+9. Build a Strong Workforce Development and Labor Plan.

-Establish a strong workforce development and labor plan, and then highlight these efforts in your grant applications.
+Establish a strong workforce development and labor plan and then highlight these efforts in your grant applications.
 Most DOT discretionary grants include selection criteria associated with creating good jobs and expanding workforce opportunities.
-DOT created a workforce and labor plan checklist22 that provides a number of suggestions for how to strengthen these provisions.
+DOT created a workforce and labor plan checklist that provides a number of suggestions for how to strengthen these provisions.

-10. Understand NEPA and Other Federal Requirements as you Consider Whether to Seek Funding
+10. Understand NEPA and Other Federal Requirements as You Consider Whether to Seek Funding